• Home

 Additional Information

 This is new for November 2021.
-It is an introductory overview of the various ships that make up the People's Armed Police Chinese Coast Guard.
-Book includes open source specifications, including MMSI, IMO and Call Sign of these ships.
-Using these numbers you can find out where a ship is right now.
-If the ship is moving, you can even find out the speed and destination as well as where it just came from.
-Table of Contents lists ships by class and also in numeric order.
+It provides an introductory overview of the various ships that constitute the People's Armed Police, part of China's broader military strategy and operations.
+The book includes open source specifications, detailing the MMSI, IMO, and Call Sign of these ships.
+With these numbers, you can determine the current location of a vessel, as well as its speed and destination if it's in motion.
+Additionally, you can track where it just came from.
+The Table of Contents organizes the ships by class and in numeric order, encapsulating a wide range of military hardware utilized by the People's Liberation Army.

 ZHAOTOU Class